-5. LOCAL GROUPS
+4. LOCAL GROUPS

-5.1.
+- 4.1.
 The Association's Local Groups (LGs) are geographically defined groups of members, usually centred at a university or research institution.
 Every member has the option of joining one or more LGs.
 The role of LGs is to enable members to identify, network with and support other local neuroscientists, especially where there are no other neuroscience groups where they work; to provide two-way communication between members and the Council; and to support members and promote the Association across the UK.
 Each LG shall have a Local Group Representative (LGR) who shall be the primary point of contact between their LG and the Council.
-LGs are eligible to apply for funding and other benefits from the Association.

-- 5.2.
-The Local Group Co-ordinator's role is to represent LGRs on Council, and to facilitate communication between Council and LGRs. - 5.3.
-The Local Group Co-ordinator shall be elected by the members in the same way as Trustees as set out in clause 3.2. - 5.4.
+LGs are eligible to apply for funding and other benefits from the Association. - 4.2.
+The Local Group Co-ordinator's role is to represent LGRs on Council, and to facilitate communication between Council and LGRs. - 4.3.
 Local Groups may also have a Local Group Student Representative (LGSR).
 The LGSR's role is to support the LGR and represent their local student population.
-LGSRs are selected by way of an application and appointment procedure defined by Council. - 5.5.
+LGSRs are selected by way of an application and appointment procedure defined by Council. - 4.4.
 Role descriptions shall be set out giving fuller details of these roles.

-6. PROCEEDINGS AT GENERAL MEETINGS AND MEMBERS' DECISIONS (Articles 13-27)
+5. PROCEEDINGS AT GENERAL MEETINGS AND MEMBERS' DECISIONS (Articles 13-27)

-- 6.1.
+- 5.1.
 In accordance with Article 13, Annual General Meetings (AGMs) must be held at intervals of not more than 15 months.
-The AGM must receive the annual statement of accounts (duly audited or examined as applicable) and the Trustees' annual report. - 6.2.
-Other General Meetings of the members of the Association may be held at any time and may be called by the Trustees or at least 5% of the members. - 6.3.
-Notice of the meeting shall be sent to all members not less than twenty-one clear days before an AGM or a meeting called to pass a Special Resolution, or not less than fourteen clear days before the date of any other General Meeting. - 6.4.
-Every eligible member, as defined in Rule 2.2, shall have one vote. - 6.5.
-In the case of an equality of votes, whether on a show of hands or on a poll, the chairman shall be entitled to a second, or casting vote. - 6.6.
-The quorum for the meeting shall be fifteen members at an AGM and ten members at any other General Meeting. - 6.7.
-General Meetings shall be chaired by the President or, if the President is not present, by a Trustee nominated by the Trustees.
+The AGM must receive the annual statement of accounts (duly audited or examined as applicable) and the Trustees' annual report. - 5.2.
+Other General Meetings of the members of the Association may be held at any time and may be called by the Trustees or at least 5% of the members. - 5.3.
+Notice of the meeting shall be sent to all members not less than twenty-one clear days before an AGM or a meeting called to pass a Special Resolution, or not less than fourteen clear days before the date of any other General Meeting. - 5.4.
+Every eligible member, as defined in Rule 2.2, shall have one vote.

-- 6.8.
+- 5.5.
+In the case of an equality of votes, whether on a show of hands or on a poll, the chairman shall be entitled to a second, or casting vote. - 5.6.
+The quorum for the meeting shall be fifteen members at an AGM and ten members at any other General Meeting. - 5.7.
+General Meetings shall be chaired by the President or, if the President is not present, by a Trustee nominated by the Trustees. - 5.8.
 A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
 A poll may be demanded by the chair or by at least two of the members present in person or by proxy at the meeting and having the right to vote.
-Any poll shall be carried out in accordance with the Article 20. - 6.9.
-The Association may, if the Trustees so decide, conduct votes by post or e-voting to elect Trustees or to make a decision on any other matter. - 6.10.
+Any poll shall be carried out in accordance with the Article 20. - 5.9.
+The Association may, if the Trustees so decide, conduct votes by post or e-voting to elect Trustees or to make a decision on any other matter. - 5.10.
 Any member of the Association may appoint a proxy to vote on their behalf as laid out in Articles 21 and 22.

-7. ACCOUNTS
+6. ACCOUNTS